rphlmr/create-supabase-app/README.md

 [Supabase](https://supabase.com/) is an open source Firebase alternative.

-This terminal application aims to help new developers to quickly create full stack application powered by Supabase.
+This terminal application aims to help new developers to quickly create ready to play applications, powered by Supabase.

 > It do not replace [Supabase CLI](https://supabase.com/docs/guides/cli)